1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: Great circles represent shortest path on a sphere.

-85. In cartography, distortion in distance, shape, and area increases as we move:
+85. In cartography, distortion in distance, shape, and area increases as we move_____________.

 A) Towards poles